 How to manage debt: 4 proven methods

 You start by making the minimum payments on each of your debts.
-Then, you create a small amount of momentum by budgeting a bit more to pay off the smallest debt a little bit faster.
+Then, you create a small amount of momentum by budgeting a bit more to pay off the smallest debt faster.
 Once that one is paid off, you tack that on the minimum payment of the next smallest debt.

-As you chip away at each monthly debt payment, you wind up with more money available to pay off the next debt, creating a “snowball” effect.
+As you chip away at each monthly debt payment, you wind up with more money to pay off the next debt, creating a “snowball” effect.
 The best part is that it builds so that you can slowly budget larger payments for more substantial debts over time.

 Sticking with the theme of snowy wonderlands, the avalanche method is an accelerated debt repayment method.
 It’s similar to the snowball method in that you budget a bit extra to pay off one account at a time.
 However, with the avalanche method, you intentionally choose the account with the highest interest rate first.